 So, for the time being the news is good.
-As you will see from evidence that I will present in this post, seven months after my illness, I still have coronavirus antibodies.
+As you will see from the evidence that I will present in this post, nine months after my illness, I still have coronavirus antibodies.
 But, will they last and for how much longer?

 Let’s start with a quick recap of this year’s events.

 I fell ill in March 2020.
-At that time, the UK Conservative government propagated a heard immunity concept.
-Without any scientific evidence to support that line of thought and especially after they had already seen the catastrophic events in China, they still did nothing.
-It makes you think that they actually wanted many people to get infected, while they had complete disregard for people that would die.
+At that time, the UK Conservative government propagated the heard immunity concept.
+Without any scientific evidence to support that line of thought and especially after they had already seen catastrophic events in China, they did nothing.
+It makes you think that they actually wanted people to get infected, while they had complete disregard for people that would die.
 For them, it was an acceptable collateral damage in order to save big corporations and the banking industry.
-But, that’s the Tory party in the UK, they don’t care about ordinary people like me and you, they never really cared.
+But that’s the Tory party in the UK, they don’t care about ordinary people like me and you, they never really cared.